The Crown (TV series): Development

 In November 2014, it was announced that Netflix was to adapt the 2013 stage play The Audience into a television series.
 Peter Morgan, who wrote the 2006 film The Queen and the play, is the main scriptwriter for The Crown.
 The directors of the first season are Stephen Daldry, Philip Martin, Julian Jarrold, and Benjamin Caron.
-The first 10-part season was the most expensive drama produced by Netflix and Left Bank Pictures to date, costing at least £100 million.
+The first 10-part season was the most expensive drama produced by Netflix and Left Bank Pictures, costing at least £100 million.
 A second season was commissioned, with the series intended to span 60 episodes over six seasons.
-By October 2017, "early production" had begun on an anticipated third and fourth season, and by the following January, Netflix confirmed the series had been renewed for third and fourth seasons.
+By October 2017, "early production" had begun on an anticipated third and fourth season.
+By the following January, Netflix confirmed the series had been renewed for third and fourth seasons.

 In January 2020, Morgan announced that the series had been renewed for a fifth and final season.
 Speaking to ending the series with five seasons, after it had been intended to last six, Morgan said while crafting the stories for season five, "it has become clear to me that this is the perfect time and place to stop"; Netflix and Sony supported Morgan's decision.
 However, in July 2020, Netflix announced that the series would receive a sixth season as originally intended.
 Morgan said that when the storylines were being discussed for season five, "it soon became clear that in order to do justice to the richness and complexity of the story we should go back to the original plan and do six seasons".
 He added that the final two seasons would enable them "to cover the same period in greater detail".
+As of 2020, the estimated production budget of The Crown has been reported to be $260 million, making it one of the most expensive television series ever.